Snippets of French history: Josephine Bonaparte, wife of Napoleon.

 The couple were married and they produced two children, despite it not being a happy marriage.
 The two children, Eugene and Hortense were born in to high aristocracy and huge wealth.
 Hortense was later to marry Naploeon’s brother.

 Meanwhile the Reign of Terror took hold of France and anybody even remotely connected with the aristocracy was at risk of being guillotined.
-This mass slaughter included household servants, doctors, teachers, governesses or simply people who got in the way … or who did not get in the way but were in the wrong place.
-It was one of the most horrific blood-baths of humankind in which over a million people were deliberately slaughtered.
-Alexandre and his family were imprisoned in Paris on trumped-up charges of some kind of treason, and Alexandre de Beauharnais was duly guillotined.
+This mass slaughter included household servants, doctors, teachers, governesses or simply people who got in the way … or who did not get in the way!
+It was one of the most horrific blood-baths of humankind in which over a million civilians were deliberately slaughtered.
+Alexandre de Beauharnais and his family were imprisoned in Paris on trumped-up charges of some kind of treason, and Alexandre was duly guillotined.
 This coincided with Robespierre, the evil behind the murders, dying, and Josephine and the children were freed.
+The horror of what she had faced stayed with her to the end of her days.

 a painting portraying the swooning Josephine while a disdainful Napoleon walks out; this is historically incorrect, Napoleon did not really want the divorce, and Josephine did not faint.
 There are a lot of paintings of this subject.
 I don’t know who this artist is, but at a guess I’d say it is a British artist and that it was done in the late Victorian period, 1890 or so, when romanticism and gushy sentimentality were at their zenith in story-paintings.